Northern Ireland Fuel Poverty Coalition

 To provide and promote a co-ordinated and collective response to the Northern Ireland fuel poverty crisis from a broad range of interested organisations, giving fuel poor households a strong voice to effect positive change by providing scrutiny, comment and critique on government action and spend.

-- Engaging with and influencing key decision makers on interventions which can have a real impact on fuel poverty
+- Engaging with and influencing key decision makers on interventions which can have a real impact on fuel poverty; and

 - Seeking to ensure that public funds allocated to addressing fuel poverty actually make a sustained difference to households in fuel poverty.